UMich-BipedLab/LiDAR_intrinsic_calibration/README.md

 More detailed introduction will be updated in a week.
 Sorry for the inconvenience!

+**[Issues]**
+If you encounter _any_ issues, I would be happy to help.
+If you cannot find a related one in the existing issues, please open a new one.
+I will try my best to help!

 ## Abstract
 Periodic intrinsic and extrinsic (re-)calibrations are essential for modern perception and navigation systems deployed on autonomous robots.
 To date, intrinsic